kouklinaa/Term-extraction/README.md

-Downloads html pages into the current repository
+Downloads html pages into the given repository
 ```
 bash download_corpus.sh path/to/file/*.csv
 ```